muhammad-mobeen/QuizRest-API/README.md

 Now you can go to hosted app url!

 ## How to use?
-You can get responses in following ways:-
+You can get responses in following ways:-<br>
 Both urls will return 5 MCQS

 ```